Post Malone: Other ventures

+Since 2018, Malone has released several collaborations with footwear company Crocs.
+The fifth and latest collaboration was released in December 2020.

+During his Runaway Tour in 2019, he released special-edition Bud Light beer cans at local stores in 15 cities.
+He also released multiple lines of sunglasses in collaboration with Arnette.

+In December 2019, Malone collaborated with Howlin' Ray's to launch a limited-edition hot chicken sandwich called the "Ghost Malone", which is made with ghost pepper jack cheese and was exclusively available on Postmates.
+Malone stated that he had been eating at Howlin Ray's since he first came to Los Angeles and "When we first started talking about my own sandwich, I couldn't believe it and the name just came to me right away."

-In May 2020, Malone launched his own line of French rosé wine, Maison No. 9, named after his favourite tarot card, the Nine of Swords.
+In May 2020, he launched his own line of French rosé wine, Maison No. 9, named after his favourite tarot card, the Nine of Swords.
 It sold out in two days upon being made available for sale.
 In August 2020, Post Malone invested in Envy Gaming.
 He became a co-owner of the organization.

-An enthusiast of the collectible trading card game Magic: The Gathering, in 2022 he collaborated with publisher Wizards of the Coast to create two special supplemental sets: “Secret Lair x Post Malone: Backstage Pass”, with cards featuring himself in the title and art, and “Secret Lair x Post Malone: The Lands”, with cards featuring his tattoos in the art and flavor texts written by him.
+An enthusiast of the collectible trading card game Magic: The Gathering, he collaborated with publisher Wizards of the Coast in 2022 to create two special supplemental sets: "Secret Lair x Post Malone: Backstage Pass", with cards featuring himself in the title and art, and "Secret Lair x Post Malone: The Lands", with cards featuring his tattoos in the art and flavor texts written by him.
+He also owns the unique One Ring card, which he purchased for more than $2 million.

+In April 2023, Malone designed the exterior of a Raising Cane's restaurant location in Midvale, Utah.

+In February 2025, Malone and Mondelez International collaborated to create limited edition Oreo cookies featuring salted caramel and shortbread flavored creme, and 9 different cookie designs themed after him.